OpenEvalProject/evals/manuscripts/elife-02181/v1/manuscript.md

 ## Abstract

-10.7554/eLife.02181.001 Drosophila syncytial nuclear divisions limit transcription unit size of early zygotic genes.
+Drosophila syncytial nuclear divisions limit transcription unit size of early zygotic genes.
 As mitosis inhibits not only transcription, but also pre-mRNA splicing, we reasoned that constraints on splicing were likely to exist in the early embryo, being splicing avoidance a possible explanation why most early zygotic genes are intronless.
 We isolated two mutant alleles for a subunit of the NTC/Prp19 complexes, which specifically impaired pre-mRNA splicing of early zygotic but not maternally encoded transcripts.
 We hypothesized that the requirements for pre-mRNA splicing efficiency were likely to vary during development.
 Ectopic maternal expression of an early zygotic pre-mRNA was sufficient to suppress its splicing defects in the mutant background.
 Furthermore, a small early zygotic transcript with multiple introns was poorly spliced in wild-type embryos.
 Our findings demonstrate for the first time the existence of a developmental pre-requisite for highly efficient splicing during Drosophila early embryonic development and suggest in highly proliferative tissues a need for coordination between cell cycle and gene architecture to ensure correct gene expression and avoid abnormally processed transcripts.
-DOI: http://dx.doi.org/10.7554/eLife.02181.001

 ## Introduction